Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 We assessed the door and determined that complete replacement would compromise the building's historic character.
 Instead, we performed a period-accurate restoration using traditional techniques and materials matching the original construction.

 Our craftsmen removed rotted sections, fabricated matching oak pieces, and integrated them seamlessly with the original door.
 We replicated the door's decorative elements and applied period-appropriate finishes.
-The project took two weeks and cost $3,800 including all materials and labor.
+The project took two weeks, including all materials and labor.

 The homeowner reported that neighbors regularly compliment the door's appearance.
 The restored door performs better than it had in decades, with improved weather sealing and smooth operation.
 The work preserved the home's historic integrity while delivering modern performance standards.